-- 9 The S3FT9PE single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications. - 10 The CalmRISC16 CPU architecture of the S3FT9PE microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
-Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 11 The main security features of the S3FT9PE integrated circuit are: - Security sensors or detectors or filters - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology • - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADO 2MX2 Accelerator coprocessor for the support of RSA and ECC cryptographic operations - One Hardware True Random Number Generator (DTRNG) that meet P2 class of BSI-AIS31 (German Metric). - The IC Dedicated Software includes: - A modular arithmetic library for the support of RSA and ECC (with SHA) cryptographic operations (optional) - A DTRNG library built around Hardware DTRNG together with a DTRNG application note that meet the "standard" level of ANSSI requirements (French metric) as well as P2 class of BSI-AIS31 (German Metric). - 12 Note that only the Triple DES algorithm belongs to the TOE, not the Single DES. - 13 The TOE consists of the following Hardware and Software:
+- The S3FT9PF/S3FT9PS single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications. - The CalmRISC16 CPU architecture of the S3FT9PF/S3FT9PT/S3FT9PS microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
+Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 12 The main security features of the S3FT9PF/S3FT9PS integrated circuit are: - Security sensors or detectors or filters - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADOTM2MX2 coprocessor for the support of RSA and ECC cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO) that meets P2 class of BSI-AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme). - The IC Dedicated Software includes: - A modular arithmetic library for the support of RSA and ECC (with SHA) cryptographic operations (optional) - A DTRNG FRO library built around Hardware DTRNG FRO together with a DTRNG FRO application note that meet some of ANSSI requirements (French scheme) as well as P2 class of BSI-AIS31 (German scheme). - The main hardware blocks of the S3FT9PF/S3FT9PT/S3FT9PS Integrated Circuit are described in Figure 1 below: